talinpaul/GreytHR-Autologin/README.md

     * Ensures the venv module is available.​
     * Creates and activates a virtual environment.​
     * Upgrades pip to the latest version.​
-    * Installs required dependencies from requirements.txt.​
+    * Installs required dependencies from `requirements.txt`.​

 1. **Configure Environment Variables:**
     * Create a `.env` file in the project root directory.​ Use the `.env.sample` file as a reference.